The AccessArt Lab

 Welcome to the AccessArt Lab

-AccessArt has opened an AccessArt Lab as part of our continuing commitment to push the boundaries of what is possible when artists and educators from all settings work together.
-Led by Paula Briggs, Creative Director of AccessArt and the AccessArt Lab, the studio at Stapleford Granary, Cambridge, will provide a space for an ongoing creative (and practical) conversation between AccessArt and our audience.
+AccessArt opened an AccessArt Lab in 2025 as part of our continuing commitment to push the boundaries of what is possible when artists and educators from all settings work together.
+Led by Paula Briggs, Creative Director of AccessArt and the AccessArt Lab, the studio at Stapleford Granary, Cambridge, provided a space for an ongoing creative (and practical) conversation between AccessArt and our audience.
 Read More

 The AccessArt Lab: Areas of Focus and Core Values

-The AccessArt Lab provides AccessArt with the opportunity to focus on practical and pedagogical exploration of key areas of interest which have emerged over the last few years.
+The AccessArt Lab provided AccessArt with the opportunity to focus on practical and pedagogical exploration of key areas of interest which have emerged over the last few years.

-The work in the Lab will be guided by specific areas of focus and core values.
+The work in the Lab was guided by specific areas of focus and core values.
 Read More

-The AccessArt Lab provides us with the space and freedom to explore ideas as they occur.
-Activities and pedagogies weave in and out of each other, and we are deliberately giving ourselves permission to stay in an emergent space – a space of “not-knowing” – rather than rush to an outcome which is defined too soon.
+The AccessArt Lab provided us with the space and freedom to explore ideas as they occurred.
+Activities and pedagogies weaved in and out of each other, and we deliberately gave ourselves permission to stay in an emergent space – a space of “not-knowing” – rather than rush to an outcome which is defined too soon.

-Presented in no particular order, here are some of the ideas we are currently exploring.
+Presented in no particular order, here are some of the ideas we explored.

 “How do we Engage Learners Right from the Start?”